What is Spain famous for? You asked.

 What is Madrid known for: The region that holds the biggest city in Spain and the country’s capital.

 What to see in Madrid: The magnificent Royal Palace and Plaza Major.
-The huge city parks of Casa de Campo and Retiro Park.
+The huge city parks of Casa de Campo (check here more alternative things to do in Madrid) and Retiro Park.
 The high-quality art displayed in the Prado and Reina Sofia Museums.

 What to eat in Madrid: Churros, long crisp batter dipped in cups of melted chocolate.

 What to do in Madrid: See the many city sights and historical landmarks.
-Explore the diverse neighborhoods, indulge in eating tapas and shopping, and enjoy the magical Madrid sunset from a rooftop terrace.
+Explore the diverse neighborhoods, indulge in eating tapas and shopping, party all night long (one of the main reasons why Spain is one of the most fun countries to visit in the world), go on some Madrid tours and enjoy a magical Madrid sunset from a rooftop terrace.

 Read more: 15 Things to do in Madrid